Topics:

 To reduce the risks associated with editing a survey after it’s published and data collection has begun, it’s important to conduct a thorough review beforehand.
 Below are several strong suggestions and key considerations to help ensure your survey is ready before it goes live.

-• Walk through the full survey in the preview link to identify broken logic, missing items, and unclear language.
+• Walk through your entire survey in the preview link again and again.

-• Check the flow and timing to ensure the order makes sense and the survey doesn’t feel too long.
+• Check flow and timing to be sure the order makes sense and the survey does not feel too long.

-• Test all skip and display logic by selecting different answer paths.
+• Test all skip and display logic by trying different answer paths.

 • Verify embedded data, scoring, and recode values.

-• Review spelling, grammar, formatting, and any branding or look‑and‑feel settings.
+• Review formatting, and any branding or look‑and‑feel settings.

 • Review the Guide to Creating Great Surveys and Forms for Iowans before finalizing your survey.